Last updated on July 18, 2023

 Hike a Canyon (near Banff)

-This moderately rated hike is one of the busiest known trails in the Canadian Rockies.
+Johnston Canyon is a moderately rated hike and is one of the busiest known trails in the Canadian Rockies.
 Explore both the upper and lower falls during any season as you wind your way through the canyon.
 If you are feeling even more adventurous, make sure to venture 3kms further to experience the ink pots – seven mineral springs that bubble to the surface in the open meadows beside Johnston Canyon Creek.
 Trek it in winter for a totally different (and frozen) view – try it with an informative guide for a daytime or nighttime tour to enhance your new perspective.

 Snowshoe on a Mountain Top (Sunshine Village)

 Nothing beats the crunch of snow under your feet while trekking on the epitome of Canadian transportation – snowshoes.
 Journey above the treeline at Sunshine Village Ski Resort via gondola and chairlift and enjoy crisp powder and a guided tour gives you a true backcountry snowshoe experience complete with 360 views of Mt.
 Assiniboine.

 Skate on or Canoe in a Postcard (Lake Louise)

 With stunning blue waters and surrounding snow-capped peaks, it is easy why Lake Louise is one of the world’s most photographed glacial lakes and one of the greatest natural wonders in Alberta.
 Step onto the lake in either winter with your ice skates or when it’s thawed for a gentle canoe or kayak ride and get your own picturesque snapshot.

 Go by Dog Sled (Canmore)

 Drive your team or snuggle in tight as your guide and pack of excited husky dogs guide you through the Rockies just outside Canmore.
 A unique opportunity for the romantic, adventurer, and thrill-seeker.